 While it would be great if employees could care about their aviation SMS for the sake of safety, this is terribly unrealistic.
 They have to have personal stakes in the program.

 Safety performance reviews need to be considered in conjunction with regular performance duties.
 Otherwise, what real incentives do employees have to care about their personal involvement in the safety program?
-This is a great leading indicator for how active employees will be in their safety program.
+This is a great leading indicator of how active employees will be in their safety program.
 It:

 - Should be mixed in with regular performance reviews, and NOT be conducted as a separate (i.e., less important) review; and

-- Should measure a percentage of how many tracked performance points are safety related.
+- Should measure a percentage of how many tracked performance points are safety-related.

-For example, if 4 of the 10 performance review points were safety related, then this metric would be 40%.
+For example, if 4 of the 10 performance review points were safety-related, then this metric would be 40%.

 Have You Read

 - Why Employees Don't Care about Your Aviation SMS